 Consent should be obtained before the participant or subject enters the research (prospectively), and there must be no undue influence on participants to consent.
 The minimum requirements for consent to be considered informed are that the participant must understand what the research is and what they are consenting to (see for example this guide).

 Consent must not only be given for participation in the study, but also for the archiving and sharing of data.
-Therefore, it is important to reflect upfront if and how you want to make qualitative data available for reuse and include this in your informed consent form.
+Therefore, it is important to reflect upfront if and how you can make qualitative data available for reuse and include this in your informed consent form.

 Likely your own institution will have guidance for informed consent practices and examples of informed consent forms as well.
 It is advised to discuss this with your data stewards who can also advise you on the options to include data sharing in your informed consent form.

+Preregistration of research

 Organising and documenting qualitative data

 When organising and documenting your collected data, you can consider the future reusability of your data as well.